EighteenZi/rocksdb_wiki/Administration-and-Data-Access-Tool.md

 $ ./ldb --db=/tmp/test_db_new compact --compression_type=bzip2 --block_size=65536
 ```

+You can specify command line `--column_family=<string>` for which column family your query will be against.

+`--try_load_options` will use try to option file in the DB to open the DB.
+It is a good idea to always try to have this option on when you operate the DB.
+If you open the DB with default options, it may mess up LSM-tree structure which can't be recovered automatically.

 # SST dump tool
 sst_dump tool can be used to gain insights about a specific SST file.
 There are multiple operations that sst_dump can execute on a SST file.